wp-plugins/sweetcaptcha-revolutionary-free-captcha-service/readme.txt

 Wordpress >= 2.8, cURL extension

 == Changelog ==

+= V3.0.3 - 01.10.2013 =
+Bugfix : HTTPS support for Sweet Captcha is now fixed.
+Bugfix : Donation button in the settings - fixed. (was offsite)

 = V3.0.2 - 20.08.2013 =
 * NEW : Sweet Captcha Animals category added to the plugin.